For chains running 5–200 locations

 Capability 01

-Five role-based agents (CFO, CMO, COO, CPO, CHRO) propose cost reductions and operational shifts in the language of the role.
+Role-specialised AI agents (CFO, CMO, COO, CPO) propose cost reductions and operational shifts in the language of the role.
 Every action a person feels — schedule, price, hours — is held in an approval queue.
-The CHRO Agent never executes; GDPR Article 22 requires a named reviewer, and we ship it that way by default.
+GDPR Article 22 requires a named reviewer for any employee-affecting decision, and we ship it that way by default.

 Capability 02

 Most "campaign performance" reports compare a before-period average to an after-period average and call the difference ROI.
-That's not how statistics works.
+That comparison ignores natural variance and produces false positives.
 Insights runs Welch's t-test against control and reports Cohen's d effect size — peer-reviewed math that tells you whether the lift is real and how big it actually is.

 Example output